ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-secure-ballerina-code.md

   - `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
   - `http:POST_BODY_BEARER|NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request

-The `oauth2:DirectTokenConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing, and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.
+The `oauth2:DirectTokenConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.

 ```ballerina
 import ballerina/http;